DRIVING/TOWING - 4WD DRIVING SKILLS

 Around half of the new 4WDs sold come with part-time 4WD drivelines and our bet is that 99 percent of them will be improperly operated.
 The part-time driveline is poorly understood by 4WD owners and 4WD sales people.

-Driving a Japanese 4WD ute, a Troopy, a 76 Series LandCruiser wagon, a Patrol, a Suzuki, a Jeep Wrangler or old-shape Cherokee, a Challenger, a Jackaroo, a Frontera, a Terracan, a Sorrento, a Musso or a Rexton?
+Driving one of most Japanese 4WD ute brands, a Troopy, a 76 Series LandCruiser wagon, a Patrol, a Suzuki, a Jeep Wrangler or old-shape Cherokee, a Challenger, a Jackaroo, a Frontera, a Terracan, a Sorrento, a Musso or a Rexton?
 Or one of the older Japanese 4WD wagons in the market?
 You’d better understand how a part-time 4WD system works, or you could be in for expensive transmission repairs – just through driving it incorrectly.

 Despite many articles on the different types of 4WD systems the traditional and most common part-time 4WD driveline is still little understood, while accidental abuse of the part-time driveline continues to break components.
-For example, typical damage in Jeeps is broken front diffs and in Toyotas it’s transmission bits.
+For example, typical damage in Jeeps is broken front diffs and in Toyotas it’s transmission bits and CV joints.

 Part-time 4WD drivelines have no central differential or wet clutch pack, which means that the front and rear propellor shafts must turn at the same speed when 4WD is engaged.